 - 1. Read the Rack safety notices. - 2.
 Plan where to place the units.
 Place the larger and heavier units in the lower part of the rack.
-This system unit is two Electronic Industries Alliance (EIA) units high.
-An EIA unit is 44.45 mm (1.75 in.) in height.
+This system unit is four Electronic Industries Alliance (EIA) units high.
+An EIA unit is 1.75 in. (inches) or 44.45 mm (millimeters) in height.
 The rack contains three mounting holes for each EIA unit of height.
-This system unit therefore is 88.9 mm (3.5 in.) high and covers 6 mounting holes in the rack. - 3.
+This system unit therefore, is 7 in. (inches) or 177.8 mm (millimeters) high and covers 12 mounting holes in the rack. - 3.
 If necessary, remove the filler panels to allow access to the inside of the rack enclosure where you plan to place the unit.